 The State of Colo

-While we are not research analysts, we read many of the same data center trade publications as you.
+While we are not research analysts, we read many of your data center trade publications.

 There are research firms where analysts spend tens of thousands of hours each year crunching these numbers to give you more specifics; the general trend we see is that the market is still extremely healthy.

-The colo market is also extremely fragmented, and there's going to continue to be consolidation.
+The colo market is also extremely fragmented, and there will continue to be consolidation.

-There has been a lot of mergers and acquisitions (M&A’s) in the colo space in recent months, and we expect that to continue.
+There have been a lot of mergers and acquisitions (M&As) in the colocation space in recent months, and we expect that to continue.
 Is the market for colo services no longer viable?
 Far from it.
 In fact, it may be healthier than ever.

 Colo Pricing Pressures and the Value of Being Found Early in the Buyer’s Journey

-From a gross revenue perspective down to the bottom line, is there going to be margin pressure?
+From a gross revenue perspective, down to the bottom line, will there be margin pressure?
 Yes, there are a lot of data center executives – especially small, locally-based operators – that resort to price competition.

 The sooner you can attract people to your sales funnel – relative to the overall buyer’s journey – the sooner you intercept them with your thought leadership.